AEspinosaDev/Vulkan-Engine/README.md

 The main feautures of the library are:

+- Forward and Deferred pipelines support.
 - PBR, Phong and other types of materials abstractions.
 - Scene and scene objects abstractions.
 - Texture loading with mipmapping.
 - On the fly shader compiling.
 - Dynamic renderer states for some graphic features.
-- Multipass (depth pass for shadows and SSAO).
+- Multipass (depth pass for shadows, SSAO and post-processing).
 - Vulkan object and functionality abstraction.
 - Simple to use user interface (Unfinished).
 - Easy to distribute source code.